amitsaha/amitsaha.github.io/content/on-sane-defaults.md

 that same request works from inside the container.
 On top of that, accessing the application externally worked on the build host.
 So it is not a issue with the application not binding to all the interfaces and such.

-What gives?
-I chased a lot of false tails.
+I chased a lot of false tails - all of them outside the application code itself.
 One of the key tail I chased was a step in my Docker startup script, I was performing a couple of configuration transformations where I was overriding default AppSetting and ConnectionStrings values with environment specific ones.
-Eventually, at the end it turned out to be a configuration switch which the application was using to force a redirect to a SSL connection if the client request was not coming from localhost.
+Numerous attempts revelaed that it was one of these transformations that was causing the issue on **host2**.
+Eventually, at the end it turned out that in that transformation, a configuration value that was being set which the application was using to force a redirect to a HTTPS connection if the client request was not coming from localhost.
+Since my IIS site was not actually configured to recieve HTTPS connections, it was bailing out.

-This makes sense, because on the deployment host, the IIS logs were showing a 301 in case of the request coming from outside the container - done in the application.
+This also makes sense, because on the deployment host, the IIS logs were showing a 301 in case of the request coming from outside the container - done in the application.
+If only, my client would be tell me about the redirect.

 ## On Sane defaults